-Reports are subject to officer challenge as part of governance arrangements (e.g. Change Management Steering Group) and prior to Cabinet and Council via Corporate Management Team, and Service Management meetings.
-This provides a means for ensuring a balance between the correct level of information for transparency and ability to make a true decision.
+Reports are subject to officer challenge as part of governance arrangements (e.g. RTI Steering Group) and prior to Cabinet and Council via Corporate Management Team (CMT), and Service Management meetings.
+This provides a means for ensuring a balance between the correct level of information and data for transparency and ability to make a true decision.